renatoGarcia/icecream-cpp/README.md

 ## Usage

-After including the `icecream.hpp` header on a source file, assuming `test.cpp` for this
+After including the `icecream.hpp` header on a source file, assumed `test.cpp` for this
 example:

 ```C++